How SHOEBACCA grew revenue 15x in just 3 years.

 Adobe Commerce provided a wide range of features, including an improved interface to tightly integrate their back office systems.
-The new site delivered a single e-commerce solution on which SHOEBACCA can manage their whole operation, including inventory, pricing, shipping, CRM, and managing sales from those multiple marketplaces.
-“Adobe Commerce gave us a completely responsive design that displays an optimized depiction of our brand on almost any mobile device,” says Thomas Finney, CTO of SHOEBACCA.com.
+The new site delivered a single e-commerce solution on which SHOEBACCA can manage their whole operation, including inventory, pricing, delivery, CRM and managing sales from those multiple marketplaces.
+“Adobe Commerce gave us a completely responsive design that displays an optimised depiction of our brand on almost any mobile device,” says Thomas Finney, CTO of SHOEBACCA.com.

 Walking on air

 As you read this article, more than 250 SHOEBACCA.COM orders are being processed.
-Following their optimization with Amazon, they received 1,800 orders in the first day alone.
-“Through improved customer relationship management, planning processes, and integration of all its systems, SHOEBACCA.COM put itself in a prime position to succeed,” says Finney.
+Following their optimisation with Amazon, they received 1,800 orders in the first day alone.
+“Through improved customer relationship management, planning processes and integration of all its systems, SHOEBACCA.COM put itself in a prime position to succeed,” says Finney.

 “Adobe Commerce was a key factor in our 15x revenue growth in just three years,” says Finney.